Rehabilitation-Robotics/github_edit_training/README.md

-# Welcome the Rehabilitation Robotic Lab Github Training!
+# Welcome to the Rehabilitation Robotic Lab Github Training!

 There are 2 major learning objectives:
 1. Contribute to an existing repository on Github